chrishonson/Nick-s-Bench-Progress/README.md

    - Update certification plan
    - Begin post-exam projects

-## Contingency
-*If any full-length practice score is below 70 % by **May 22**, reschedule the exam to the week of **June 2** (voucher reschedule is free).*

-## Burnout Safeguards
-- 5-min walk + hydration every two Pomodoros.
-- Box-breathing if anxiety spikes.
-- Friday Loom recap instead of late-night catch-up coding.

 ## After the Exam
 - Migrate first two IoT Cloud Functions from JavaScript to Go during the week of May 19.